Barcelona is Europe’s largest cruise ship port, and the city receives more than two and a half million cruise ship passengers every year.

 From the Cruise Ship Terminals by Bus

-There is a regular bus service which runs between the Moll Adossat cruise ship terminals and the Columbus Monument at the end of the Ramblas.
+The Cruise Bus (also known as the T3 Portbus) is a shuttle bus which runs between the Moll Adossat cruise ship terminals and the Wold Trade Center, a five-minute walk from Las Ramblas.

-The Cruise Buses don’t have a set timetable instead they are coordinated with the arrival and departure of the cruise liners.
+The buses don’t have a set timetable.
+Instead, they are coordinated with the arrival and departure of the cruise liners.

-In the mornings when passengers disembark from the ships buses depart every few minutes.
-It’s best to check the schedule with the driver and plan your return trip accordingly.
+In the mornings, when passengers disembark from the ships, buses depart every few minutes.
+Later in the day, the buses run less frequently, so you should check the schedule with the driver and plan your return trip accordingly.

-The journey from the cruise terminals to the Columbus monument takes about 10 minutes.
-From here you can start visiting Barcelona on foot since many of Barcelona’s most popular sights such as the Ramblas, the Maritime Museum, the Gothic quarter and the historic Port Vell are close by.
+The journey from the cruise terminals takes about 10 minutes.
+From here, you can start visiting Barcelona on foot since many of Barcelona’s most famous sights, such as the Ramblas, the Maritime Museum, the Gothic quarter and the historic Port Vell are close by.

-Open top city tour buses stop at the Columbus monument and near the World Trade Centre terminals.
+Open-top city tour buses stop near the World Trade Centre terminals.

 From Barcelona Cruise Port by Private transfer